 All electronic messages, including marketing emails, must be labelled with the <ADV> tag and contain unsubscribe functions enabling the recipient to unsubscribe.
 See our other article for more information on your business’ legal obligations when sending email newsletters.

-The Do Not Call Registry allows individuals to register their Singapore telephone numbers to opt out of receiving marketing phone calls, mobile text messages such as SMS or MMS, and faxes from organisations.
+The Do-Not-Call Registry allows individuals to register their Singapore telephone numbers to opt out of receiving marketing phone calls, mobile text messages such as SMS or MMS, and faxes from organisations.
 Businesses which transgress this restriction will be subject to sanction.

 Most crowdfunding platforms in Singapore prohibit equity-based crowdfunding, whereby the fund recipient promises or transfers equity (shares) in exchange for donations.
 This is because equity crowdfunding may constitute a securities offer and violate the requirements of the Securities and Futures Act.
 For more information, refer to our article on crowdfunding and crowdlending in Singapore.

 - How to Choose an ACRA-Approved Name for Your Business